Center for Technology and Information Policy (CTIP)

 Technology & Information Management Policy Program of the Maxwell

-School's Department of Public Administration is the curriculum
+School's Department of Public Administration and International Affairs is the curriculum

 counterpart of the technology center's research apparatus.
 Masters and